 All holders of record of the Company's common stock (whether they intend to attend the Annual Meeting or not) are strongly encouraged to complete, sign, date and return promptly the WHITE proxy card enclosed with the accompanying Proxy Statement.
 A return envelope, which requires no postage if mailed in the United States, is enclosed for that purpose.
 Any shareholder of record who submits a proxy card retains the right to revoke such proxy card by: (i) submitting a written notice of such revocation to the Secretary of the Company so that it is received no later than 5:00 p.m.
+(New York City time) on January 13, 2011; (ii) submitting a duly signed proxy card bearing a later date than the previously signed and dated proxy card to the Secretary of the Company so that it is received no the Secretary of the Company so that it is received no later than 5:00 p.m.
 (New York City time) on January 13, 2011; (ii) submitting a duly signed proxy card bearing a later date than the previously signed and dated proxy card to the Secretary of the Company so that it is received no later than 5:00 p.m.
-(New York City time) on January 13, 2011; or (iii) attending the Annual Meeting and voting in person thereat the shares represented by such proxy card.
-Attendance at the Annual Meeting will not, in and of itself, constitute revocation of a completed, signed and dated proxy card previously returned.
+(New York City time) on January 13, 2011; or (iii) attending the Annual Meeting and voting in person thereat the shares represented by such proxy cards or written notices revoking a will not, in and of itself, constitute revocation of a completed, signed and dated proxy card previously returned.
 All such later-dated proxy cards or written notices revoking a proxy card should be sent to Enzo Biochem, Inc., 527 Madison Avenue, New York, New York 10022, Attention: Elazar Rabbani, Secretary.
 If you hold shares in street name, you must contact the firm that holds your shares to change or revoke any prior voting instructions.